D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 so they can assign to the correct cost center.

 You must provide cost center information.
-Your soulution must minimize admin effort.
+Your solution must minimize admin effort.

 Which two actions should you perform?